 Delinda Scarborough, RMP, CRMC, CDMC

 Delinda joined Thunderbolt’s sales team in 2018.
 She received her Associate’s Degree in Business Administration from Dyersburg State Community College in 2002.
 Following her passion of dance & the arts, she opened Stepz Dance Studio in Union City.
 She was the owner/director for 10 years teaching her love of dance to children ages 3 years old to 63 years old.
 Having been a business owner, she understands budgeting and marketing for businesses.
-She is a Bungee Fitness Instructor at Xtreme Bungee in Martin and Xtreme Fitness in Union City.

 She LOVES her job and LOVES helping businesses and organizations increase their business by using Thunderbolt Radio Stations and Digital marketing.

 Delinda is on the Obion County Chamber Board of Directors, Masquerade Theatre’s Board of Directors and a member of the Union City Kiwanis Club.
 She was named Obion County Chamber of Commerce 2022 Ambassador of the Year.